 These and other provisions could have the effect of discouraging others from attempting hostile takeovers and, as a consequence, they may also inhibit temporary fluctuations in the market price of our common stock that often result from actual or rumored hostile takeover attempts.
 These provisions may also have the effect of preventing changes in our management.
 It is possible that these provisions could make it more difficult to accomplish transactions that stockholders may otherwise deem to be in their best interests.

-The Nasdaq Global Select Market Listing
+The Nasdaq Global Market Listing

-Our common stock has been approved for listing on The Nasdaq Global Select Market under the symbol "RPXC."
+We have applied for listing of our common stock on The Nasdaq Global Market under the symbol "RPXC."

 Transfer Agent and Registrar